theproductcoach/PM-Skills-Demo/README.md

 ## Designing a Basic API

-Learn about my experience in designing and building APIs that facilitate data exchange and enable seamless interactions between applications.
+Learn about my experience designing and building APIs that facilitate data exchange and enable seamless application interactions.
 Explore projects where I've created RESTful APIs, documented endpoints, and ensured scalability and reliability.

 Feel free to delve into each area to gain insights into my approach, problem-solving skills, and commitment to delivering high-quality solutions.